 Anne M. Blackburn

-Anne M. Blackburn is a professor of South Asia studies and Buddhist studies in the Department of Asian Studies at Cornell University.
+Anne M. Blackburn the Old Dominion Foundation Professor in the Humanities of South Asia studies and Buddhist studies in the Department of Asian Studies at Cornell University.
 She received her BA from Swarthmore College and MA and PhD degrees from the University of Chicago.
 Blackburn studies Buddhism in South and Southeast Asia, with a special interest in Buddhist monastic culture and Buddhist participation in networks linking Sri Lanka and mainland Southeast Asia before and during colonial presence in the region.

 Geographic Research Area: Sri Lanka, India, Burma, and Thailand